Compatible with Clip Studio Paint Ver. 1.10.0

 2. Drawing closed eyes

-Layer “1” - Open eye (current eye and eyebrow) cel
+Layer 1: Open eye cel (current eye & eyebrow)

-③ Enable onion skin with [Animation] menu → [Show animation cels] > [Enable onion skin].
+(3) Enable onion skin from [Animation] menu > [Show animation cels] > [Enable onion skin].
 Draw the eye closed on Layer 3 while referencing Layer 1.
 Try to imagine the motion of the eyelid and pay attention to the width and volume of the closed eye.

 Draw near the bottom of the open eye.
 If it’s too high, the closing motion will look strange.

-④ The eyebrows should be nearly identical to Layer 1 other than the edges.
+(4) The eyebrows should be nearly identical to Layer 1 but slightly lowered.

-① Draw the inbetween of the open and closed eye on Layer 2.
-Do this while referencing Layers 1 and 3 by displaying onion skins.
+(2) Draw the inbetween of the open and closed eye on Layer 2.
+Do this while referencing Layers 1 and 3 by displaying their onion skins.

-② Connect the edges “1” and “3” of the eyelid with motion arcs.
+(3) Connect the edges of the eyelid of 1 and 3 with motion arcs.
 Here, we placed the inbetween on the upper half of the arc to accentuate the motion.
 This slow-in/slow-out makes the motion more realistic.

 A motion arc is a line that indicates the trajectory of a motion.
 An arc contains dots that specify frames.

-In animation, the gradual acceleration of a moving object is called a slow-in.
-In contrast, the gradual deceleration of an object is called a slow-out.
-The frames of a slow moving object should near each other, with the opposite being true with a fast object.
+In animation, the gradual acceleration of a moving object is called a slow-out.
+In contrast, the gradual deceleration of an object is called a slow-in.
+The frames of a slow-moving object should be near each other, with the opposite being true with a fast object.

 4. Checking motion